andrenth/release/README.md

 * `val read_int32_at : int -> string -> int32`
 * `val read_int32 : string -> int32`
 * `val write_int32 : int32 -> Buffer.t -> unit`

+### Control sockets

+It may be useful for slaves to have control sockets like the one available to the master process.
+This can be useful for writing control programs or for communication between slave processes.
+The `Release_ipc` module provides the `control_socket` function to help setting up the socket and spawning a handler thread.

+    val control_socket : Lwt_io.file_name -> Release_ipc.handler -> unit Lwt.t